mesosphere/dcos-docs-site/pages/1.12/deploying-services/marathon-on-marathon/advanced/index.md

 # Known pitfalls

-- When launching docker containers user _nobody_ does not have enough rights to execute the command e.g. stating _nginx_ as _nobody_ will fail because _nobody_ does not have the right  to write logs to /var/log (as nginx needs).
+- When launching docker containers, the user `nobody` may not have enough rights to successfully run.
+For example, starting an `nginx` Docker container as the user `nobody` will fail because `nobody` does not have write permissions to `/var/log`, which `nginx` needs.

 - User `nobody` has different UIDs on different systems (99 on coreos, 65534 on ubuntu).
-Depending on the agent's distribution you might need to modify the container image so that UIDs match! (the same goes if you use the user _bob_)
+Depending on the agent's distribution, you may need to modify the container image so that UIDs match!
+The same goes if you use the user `bob`.

-- If using custom users e.g. _bob_, this user has to exist on the agent and within the container.
+- When using custom users (e.g. `bob`), the user must exist on the agent, or in the case of using containers, within the container.

-- When using a new user e.g. _bob_ don't forget to give Marathon service account permissions to run tasks with this user
+- When using a new user (e.g. `bob`), remember to give the Marathon service account permissions to run tasks as this user.